speedypotato/Pocket-SDVX-Pico-THT-Release/README.md

 - Print case_v2_1.STL on a FDM printer in whatever plastic you want as long as it prints nice and flat.
 Bring your own keycaps and knobs or print the ones here - tested on a resin 3d printer and NOT FDM, YMMV.
 - Get the other stuff listed in the BOM above.
 - ~~ ASSEMBLY --
 - Flash your Pi Pico with https://github.com/speedypotato/Pico-Game-Controller.
 You may have to change the encoder PPR from the default 600 to 24.
 If you don't need to change anything, I've provided a precompiled Pico_Game_Controller.uf2 you can use.
 Just hold down the small button on the Pi Pico when plugging it in, and drag the .uf2 file directly into the drive that pops up.
+EDIT: I now recommend going here https://github.com/speedypotato/Pico-Game-Controller/tree/release/pocket-sdvx-pico/build_uf2 and picking up the latest build for Pocket SDVX Pico as the pinouts that matter on THT should always match up.
 - ![Pocket SDVX Pico THT 2](pics/20210722_215100.jpg)
 - Add your 2u stabilizers to the case.
 I always forget, so just do it now.
 - Solder in your LED resistors if you have them.
 This is the side with the rectangles and Rasis.
 Clip the legs.